 If that’s the case, all art is a personal opinion, it’s all subjective.
 Different people react in different ways to everything we see around us.

 If a dozen people are asked their opinions about a particular piece of art we can expect a dozen different answers.
 Each person will form their opinions based on personal experience and their perspective on life.
-We interpret the world independently and in our own ways.
+We interpret the world independently and in our own unique ways.

 If art can be interpreted differently by each viewer, the artist’s intention is irrelevant.
 Once the art is in the public domain it is open to judgment and criticism, fair or otherwise and the creator is sidelined.

 Without any objective criteria acting as a benchmark by which to judge, it’s a free-for-all for every Tom, Dick, and Harry to state their case.
 We may not be equal intellectually but we are equal emotionally, and if art is truly subjective our emotional response is all we have to go by.

 That implies that all criticism must have equal merit.
 Each viewer has a subjective response and is an expert in their own way.

 That’s the logical conclusion, but I think there are objective truths and they can’t be ignored.

 What is Objective About Art?

 The truth is, that art can be objective whether we like it or not.
 There are objective criteria we can all use to judge art.